Kizime123/Takeoff-Toolhead/README.md

 ## Luke's Laboratory is [selling kits for takeoff!](https://lukeslabonline.com/products/takeoff-toolhead) I'll be getting a percentage of each sale, if you don't wanna wait/ want to support me purchase from them!

+## 3Dkatten is [selling kits for takeoff!](https://3dkatten.se/en/products/takeoff-toolhead) I'll be getting a percentage of each sale, if you don't wanna wait/ want to support me purchase from them!

 Extruders Compatible:

 <u>Option A Has mounts for:</u>